Who Do Company Managers and Directors Owe a Duty To? A Comprehensive Guide

 Shareholders

-The first group of stakeholders that managers and directors owe a duty to are shareholders.
-Shareholders are individuals, organizations or other entities that own shares in the company.
-They invest their money in the company with the expectation of receiving a return on their investment in the form of dividends or increased share value.
-As a result, managers and directors have a responsibility to act in the best interest of shareholders and maximize their returns.
+Shareholders are individuals, organisations or other entities that own shares in your business if you operate it as a private or public company.
+They may be your friends or family, or others that have invested their money or time in the company with the expectation of receiving a return on their investment in the form of dividends or increased share value.
+As a result, as a managers and directors, you have a responsibility to act in the best interest of shareholders and make decisions that also help them to maximise their returns.

 This duty extends beyond just making a profit for shareholders.
-Managers and directors have a responsibility to ensure the company is managed in a responsible and sustainable manner.
-This includes ensuring the company complies with all relevant laws and regulations, minimizing risks and ensuring the company's operations do not harm the environment, society or other stakeholders.
-Failure to fulfill this duty can result in legal action by shareholders, which could harm the reputation and financial stability of the company.
+Managers and directors also have a responsibility to ensure the company is managed in a way that protects its shareholders and their interests.
+This includes ensuring the company complies with all relevant laws and regulations, minimising risks and ensuring the company's operations do not harm the environment, society or other stakeholders.
+Failure to fulfil this duty can result in breaches of legislation and investigations, but it can also result in legal action by your shareholders, which could harm the reputation and financial stability of your business.

-However, it is important to note that this duty does not mean that managers and directors can ignore the interests of other stakeholders, such as employees, customers, and the broader community.
-In fact, companies that prioritize the interests of all stakeholders often perform better in the long run, as they are able to build strong relationships and maintain a positive reputation.
+However, it is important to note that this duty to shareholders does not mean that managers and directors can ignore the interests of other stakeholders, such as employees, customers, and the broader community.
+In fact, it’s critical as an owner of a business to make decisions that consider the interests of all stakeholders.
+This may result in your business can sometimes perform better in the long run, as they are able to build strong relationships and maintain a positive reputation.
 As such, managers and directors must strive to strike a balance between the interests of shareholders and the interests of other stakeholders, ensuring that the company operates ethically and sustainably.

 Employees

-However, there have been many cases where managers and directors have failed to fulfill their duty to employees, resulting in negative outcomes for both the workers and the company.
-For example, companies that have been found guilty of employing child labor or exploiting workers have faced severe legal and reputational consequences.
+However, there have been many cases where managers and directors have failed to fulfil their duty to employees, resulting in negative outcomes for both the workers and the company.
+For example, companies that have been found guilty of exploiting workers or not providing a safe place of work, can face severe legal and reputation consequences.

 Customers

-Customers are individuals or entities who purchase goods or services from a company.
-They are essential to the success of a business as they provide revenue and can help create a positive reputation for the company.
-Customers have a significant role in the company as they drive the need for innovation and improvement of products and services.
+Customers are essential to the success of a business, as they provide revenue and can help create a positive reputation for the company.

-Examples of situations where managers and directors failed to fulfill their duty to customers include the Volkswagen emissions scandal, where the company installed software to cheat emissions tests, leading to environmental damage and harm to customers.
-Another example is the Equifax data breach, where the company failed to adequately protect customer data, causing harm and financial losses to customers.
+Examples of situations where managers and directors failed to fulfil their corporate responsibility to their customers include the Volkswagen emissions scandal, where the company installed software to cheat emissions tests, leading to misleading information shared with their customers about the environmental standards of the vehicles they purchased.
+This resulted in environmental damage and harm to customers.

 Other Stakeholders